The Billy Goat F902H is a gas-powered wheeled leaf blower delivering 1700 CFM at 200 MPH. It features a 4-cycle 262 cc engine. (Read full specs)

 Overview of the Billy Goat F902H

 - Handling: Walk-behind blowers such as the Billy Goat F902H are the most powerful.
 They are wheeled, heavy, have to be pushed and are mostly used by professionals.
+The unit features two 13" pneumatic wheels at the back, as a well as a front wheel that unfortunately does not swivel.

-- Engine: This blower's Honda engine has a displacement specification of 262 cc.
+- Engine: This blower's Honda engine has a displacement specification of 262cc.
 As this is a 4-stroke engine, the blower does not require a mix of gas and oil in order to run.

 - Aim N Shoot™: The Billy Goat F902H uses a patented proprietary technology called Aim N Shoot™ that enables the user to direct the air stream up or down directly from the handle.
 Thanks to this technology, debris can be thrown farther and more accurately.